Academic Policies and Procedures

 - Make an alternate decision.

-Any unsatisfactory grade will be will be forwarded to the Medical Student Academic Standing Committee for administrative action, if needed.
+Any unsatisfactory grade will be forwarded to the Medical Student Academic Standing Committee for administrative action if needed.

 Attendance and Absence Policy